WizBhoo/OCR_P05_Site_CV-Blog/README.md

 ```
 https://github.com/WizBhoo/OCR_P05_Site_CV-Blog.git
 ```
-* You need to create a dot env file to setup your DB environment variable for connection.
+* You need to edit the ".env" file to setup your DB environment variable for connection.
 * You need also to setup inside ENV variables for SwiftMailer to allow sending contact message or use the forgotten password form to send a reset password email for user account.
+* If you prefer you can copy the ".env" file and setup your credentials in a ".env.local" file.
-* Launch your local environment and create the database following UML schemas.
+* Launch your local environment and create the database following UML schemas (only OCR Evaluators have access to my DB file (see project renderings) with a set of data for demo).
 * From your terminal, go to the project directory.
 * I used some package with composer so don't forget to tape those command lines in you terminal :
 ```
 composer install
 composer update
-composer dump-autload
+composer dump-autoload
 ```
 * Well done !
 The project is installed so you just have to go to your localhost home page.